Best daily deals

 How long does the Sennheiser HD 450BT battery last?

-We enabled Bluetooth and noise canceling while subjecting the headset to a constant 75dB(SPL) output, and the battery lasted 27 hours, 2 minutes.
+We enabled Bluetooth and noise canceling while subjecting the headset to a constant 75dB(SPL) output, and the battery lasted 27 hours and 2 minutes.
 This falls slightly short of the listed 30-hour battery life but is still exceptional and more than necessary for the typical listener.
 Once the battery is drained, they’re easy to top up via the included USB-C cable.
 Fast charging is absent, so you’ll need to set aside two hours to fully charge the headphones.

 Is the Sennheiser HD 450BT noise canceling good?